Miron2000/m2playground/README.md

 0. Create your own branch from develop.

+1. Create a file named ".env" in the root of the project.
+Paste in it this string: COMPOSE_FILE=devenv/docker-compose.yml

-1. docker-compose up -d
+2. docker-compose up -d

-2. docker exec -it play-php bash
+3. docker exec -it play-php bash

-3. Step-by-step.
+4. Take dump.sql.gz and place it at /home/your-username/project_data/m2playground/mysqldump/.
+Sudo may be needed.

+5. Step-by-step.
+Read everything on your screen carefully.

 To apply changes: